 With nature as his inspiration and using the most beautiful and unique resources: from hand-embroidered fabrics, antique embellishments, feathers, hand dipped painted flowers and semi-precious stones, Louis’s millinery breaks tradition and goes beyond what we’re used to seeing.
 And he has a celebrity following with clients such as Lady Gaga, Sophie Dahl, Dannii Minogue and Paris Hilton.

 Having previously worked as a wedding & party planner, Louis understands intimately the importance of a Brides big day and getting everything – Perfect!
-His love of beautiful things (sounds familiar:)) and flare for innovation makes for some absolutely stunning pieces.

 I’m in love with the bow piece below and of course, it’s loaded with bling.